qTip2/qTip2/README.md

 ## Questions or problems?
-If you have any questions, please feel free to post on the [support forums](http://craigsworks.com/projects/forums), but before you do make sure to check out the (thorough documentation)[tree/master/docs/] both here in the repo and on the [official site](http://craigsworks.com/projects/qtip2).
+If you have any questions, please feel free to post on the [support forums](http://craigsworks.com/projects/forums), but before you do make sure to check out the [thorough documentation](tree/master/docs/) both here in the repo and on the [official site](http://craigsworks.com/projects/qtip2).

 ## Special thanks
 Big shout-out to the jQuery team for providing the directory structure and base files for the git repo, as well as the base-files for the new NodeJS build system!